jbenbassat/GTS-OCP-Solution/README.md

 # GTS-OCP-Solution

-Work is currently under development
+Work is currently in process.